cytan299/tribahtinov/ponoko/README.md

 # The Ponoko manufacture file

-The _tribatinov.svg_ file contains the design file that can be sent to [Ponoko](http://www.ponoko.com) for manufacture.
+The _tribatinov.svg_ file contains the design file that can be sent to [Ponoko](http://www.ponoko.com) to be laser cut.
 This design is for the 8" classic Meade LX200 telescope.
 It should be relatively easy to rescale the design for other telescope sizes.